 Singapore has its own local language when it comes to property and renting.
 To avoid confusion when looking for an apartment, we have laid it out plain and simple for you.

-Condominiums are what a substantial proportion of the foreign professional population will end up renting in Singapore.
+Condominiums are what a substantial proportion of the expat population will end up renting in Singapore.
 Condominiums often come with facilities such as swimming pools, barbecue pits, gyms, tennis and/or others.
 A two-bed condominium in a popular area will cost between $4,000 and $5,000 per month.

 HDB (Housing Development Board) flats are government-built flats that cover much of the Singapore cityscape, and 80% of Singaporeans live in one.
 Don’t be scared off by the name: there are some very plush HDB options out there with some flats going for over S$1m (€575k) near Chinatown.
 Renting a HDB flat in Singapore will greatly reduce yours rental costs and may present the option of living closer to where you work, or where you desire to live.